Ray Emery: Personal life

 Emery was a fan favorite and a celebrated fighter in the NHL because it was rare for a goaltender to fight.
 Emery was a boxing fan and had images of Joe Frazier, Bernard Hopkins, Sugar Ray Leonard, and Mike Tyson and the fictional Rocky Balboa on his helmets.

 Emery's erratic behavior was the subject of much speculation by the press during his tenure with the Ottawa Senators.
-Reports concerning Emery included a road rage incident involving a senior citizen, a car accident that led to a missed flight to a road game, lateness to practice, a stick-smashing incident during practice, fights with teammates during practice, and rumored alcohol abuse.
+Reports concerning Emery included a road rage incident involving a senior citizen, a car accident that led to a missed flight to a road game, a fight on the street in public, lateness to practice, a stick-smashing incident during practice, fights with teammates during practice, and rumored alcohol abuse.
 In 2008, the media speculated that Emery was involved with a bad crowd and recreational drugs.
 When asked about this speculation, Emery responded, "I'm not a saint and I'm not in jail, either."
 At one point, Emery was asked by the team's general manager whether he had a drug problem; Emery responded in the negative.
 Paddock later expressed regret on how Emery was handled in Ottawa; he was partially responsible for signing Emery to the Flyers, where they worked together from 2013 to 2016.

 In January 2009, a video surfaced of Emery trying to chase and punch a team trainer while the trainer was attempting to place a hat on his head in January 2009.
 In 2011, Emery stated that he had learned from his past mistakes and that he had undergone anger management classes as well as eight weeks of behavioural counselling.

 In June 2010, Emery began dating Canadian singer Keshia Chanté, and starred as the love interest in Chanté's music video for "Test Drive".
 On June 16, 2016, Emery proposed to Chanté on her birthday in Nassau, Bahamas.
 Emery and Chanté were set to wed in June 2017; however, simultaneously with the release of her cover on Today's Bride, Chanté announced via her Instagram account that she had called off the wedding.
 On September 18, 2017, Chanté advised TMZ that she went to police seeking a restraining order against Emery.
-TMZ advises Emery was arrested for allegedly uttering threats and assaulting her with a weapon.
+According to TMZ, Emery was arrested for allegedly uttering threats and assaulting her with a weapon.